Dream Extreme Oreo Cheesecake

 • Prepare the cake batter as directed on the Cake Mix box.

 • Transfer the cake batter to the prepared cake pan and bake for as much its directed on the box.
-A toothpick inserted in the center of the cake should come out clean, or with a few cake crumbs, not raw batter.
+A toothpick inserted in the center of the cake should come out clean or with a few cake crumbs, not raw batter.

-• Remove cake from the pan and let it fully cool.
+• Remove the cake from the pan and let it fully cool.
 Wrap in plastic wrap and refrigerate until ready to assemble the cake.

 OREO CHEESECAKE LAYER: